microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/publicclientapplication.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Specifies settings for non Web App or Web Api. (e.g. Mobile or other public client such as an installed application running on a desktop device)
+Specifies settings for non-web app or non-web API (for example, mobile or other public clients such as an installed application running on a desktop device).

 ## Properties